rcleozier/personal-site-jekyll/_posts/2015-12-14-battery-status-api.markdown

 ##### Battery Events

 There are also  battery events that you can listen to.
-These events are for when the battery charging status has changed, battery level has changed, charging total time has changed and finally disacharging time has changed.
+These events are for when the battery charging status has changed, battery level has changed, charging total time has changed and finally discharging time has changed.

 {% highlight javascript %}
   // Charing time change